 The topic closed and our eyes were glued back to the movie we were watching but I couldn’t understand why he didn’t want me to write the story.

 So, we were brought up by a generation that didn’t sleep.
 The trauma of constant coups and conflict lives with them.
-They will do anything to have that good night sleep.
+They will do anything to have that good night’s sleep.
 A thing that millennials cannot comprehend.

 When the Ebimeeza were banned, life moved on like normal.
-But After the walk to work protests, and the Buganda riots, the 9th parliament passed the Public Management Order Act passed with ease in 2013.
+But After the walk-to-work protests and the Buganda riots, the 9th parliament passed the Public Management Order Act passed with ease in 2013.
 For public interest was the reason, this law gives power to the Inspector General of Police to use his discretion to allow a public gathering.
 What if the IGP is in a bad mood?

-That meant that Ugandans could no-longer access the city square without permission.
+That meant that Ugandans could no longer access the city square without permission.
 You know this is the only green area in the Kampala central business district.
 The city has no parks where lovers hold hands to muse over their new love on a bench in the evening as they gaze at the stunning Kampala sunsets.
 When the Kampala afternoon sun is fierce and you want to catch a breath on a park bench, this green area is no place for you.
 We quickly got used to the fact that the square doesn’t belong to us but rather to the Kalolis and the police guys.

 Who needs the green grass and the sunset over Mapeera house when this is the digital age?
-We can make as much noise as we want nn our phones, after all, the digital age had dawned on us.
+We can make as much noise as we want on our phones, after all, the digital age had dawned on us.
 We convinced ourselves that we would tweet, Facebook, WhatsApp all we wanted only to realize that can only happen on other days apart from days like the election day.

 Ugandans are dull, Ugandans are terrible at active citizenship, why are Ugandans docile? are some of the harsh indictments that I hear from people of other nationalities and Ugandans alike.
 Before you judge us, understand us.
 We are on a leash.
 Our locks cut like Samson, our fangs removed, our will stripped like the Asian elephant.